khell/anidb-semantic-search-api/README.md

 2. You might want to change the `TORCH_DEVICE` environment variable in the Compose file.
 It's set to run on `cpu` by default.
 3. Note that `mps` is not available through Docker even if running on Apple Silicon: https://github.com/pytorch/pytorch/issues/81224
 4. By default `TRUST_X_FORWARDED` is set to trust reverse proxies to a depth of 1.
 This is suitable for the default Compose configuration.

+# Increasing number of results
+1. Set `RESULTS_COUNT` environment variable to an integer value n for n results.